 John Fordham, The Guardian, February 2017

-His discography includes Finding Home [to be released in 2019] (Kate Williams Four Plus Three), Moon Palace (Helena Kay Trio), Dead Pan Party (Tobie Carpenter Organ Trio), The Reasons Don’t Change (Henry Spencer & Juncture), Fours, Vol. 1 (Alam Nathoo), and Four Plus Three (Kate Williams Four Plus Three).
+His discography includes Finding Home (Kate Williams' Four Plus Three featuring Georgia Mancio), Moon Palace (Helena Kay's KIM Trio), Dead Pan Party (Tobie Carpenter Organ Trio), The Reasons Don’t Change (Henry Spencer and Juncture), Fours, Vol. 1 (Alam Nathoo), and Four Plus Three (Kate Williams’ Four Plus Three).
 Film credits include Liars & Cheats (2018; dir.
 Jacob Migicovsky), Radio (2018; dir.
 Daniel Hammersley), Avenue to Nowhere (2014; dir.
 Jacob Migicovsky), and Passing By (2014; Palle Nodeland).
 He has also recorded live for BBC Radio 3's Jazz Now (Helena Kay, 2016), BBC Radio London (Kai Hoffman, 2015 and 2017) and BBC Radio 3's World on Three (Khiyo, 2015).

 David studied at the Guildhall School of Music and Drama, where his teachers included Trevor Tomkins and Ralph Salmins.
 Graduating with First Class Honours in 2013, he was awarded the Yamaha Jazz Scholarship, the Chartered Surveyors’ Prize, and a two-year GSMD Fellowship.